 Leeanne Grantham describes her career as the result of being “incredibly lucky”, but her CV suggests there’s something more deliberate than luck pushing her forward.

-With more than two decades in senior management positions within the sport and event industry – CEO of the Masters Games (bigger, participant-wise, than the Olympics), the WNBL, Racing Australia Hall of Fame, the W-League and Events SA – and a string of awards including Telstra Business Woman of the Year award in 1997, you get the feeling Leeanne’s determination has played a bigger role than luck.
+With well over two decades in senior management positions within the sport and event industry – CEO of the Masters Games (bigger, participant-wise, than the Olympics), the WNBL, Racing Australia Hall of Fame, the W-League, Events SA and currently Owner of Grantham Consulting – and a string of awards including the Telstra Business Woman of the Year award in 1997, you get the feeling Leeanne’s determination has played a bigger role than luck.

 “I have been very fortunate with my national positions where I have travelled the world extensively,” she says.